Audiveris/audiveris/docs/_pages/references.md

 These sections are meant for direct reference only.

 * Inter editors
-* Pulldown and popup menus.
+* Pull-down and pop-up menus.
 * UI boards.
 * Folders used according to Operating System.
 * All kinds of output files.